-People are buzzing about Calorad slimming supplement, so we dove into the ingredients, side effects, clinical research and customer service.
+We’ve all struggled to find the right diet product, so we dove into the ingredients, side effects, clinical research and customer service for Calorad.
 We also read hundreds of comments from users all over the web.
-Then we refined and condensed the info for you.
+Then we refined and condensed the info to give you what you need.

 What You Need to Know